erubinof/GEOG418-Final-Project/README.md

 ## Geographic Weighted Regression
 The last method of analysis we will conduct is Geographic Weighted Regression (GWR).
 GWR is a method used to understand how the relationship between variables changes across different areas.
 Unlike traditional regression models that assume the relationship is the same everywhere, GWR allows for local variations in the relationship.
 This method is helpful when studying how one variable, like forest pest infestation, is influenced by another variable, like temperature, across different locations.
 In this analysis, GWR will show how forest pest infestation and winter temperature are related in different parts of the study area.

 The code begins by preparing the data for analysis.
-It then creates a neighborhood structure, making sure that each area has neighboring regions.
+It then creates a neighbourhood structure, making sure that each area has neighbouring regions.
 The GWR model is then run with a fixed bandwidth of 200 km, and the results are visualized on a map.
-The map shows the local relationships between forest pest infestation and winter temperature, where the color of the dots indicates the strength of this relationship in each area.
+The map shows the local relationships between forest pest infestation and winter temperature, where the colour of the dots indicates the strength of this relationship in each area.

 ```{r GWRRegression, echo=TRUE, eval=TRUE, message=FALSE, warning=FALSE}
 # Preview the data to check variable names and content